onzag/itemize/docs/api/modules/base_Root_Module_ItemDefinition_PropertyDefinition_local_search.md

 # Module: base/Root/Module/ItemDefinition/PropertyDefinition/local-search

-This file contains helper local functions that are used against graphql values in order to perform local searches as if it was running in the server side, these tend to run in the IndexedDB database
+This file contains helper local functions that are used against rq values in order to perform local searches as if it was running in the server side, these tend to run in the IndexedDB database